 What are the advantages of Ecwid?

-• The tool takes care of maintenance, automatically updating your store, or offering unlimited backups.
+- The tool takes care of maintenance, automatically updating your store and offering unlimited backups.

 How much does Ecwid cost?